 The Creative Coast

-The Oregon Coast is already known for its raw and rugged natural landscapes.
-There is also a strong artistic edge to the coast which quietly shows up as art galleries and shops, murals, statues and sculptures.
-For generations the coast has been an ideal place for many artists, creatives and “makers” to retreat, reflect and create.
+The Southern Oregon Coast is known for its raw and rugged natural landscapes.
+There is also a strong artistic edge to the South Coast which quietly shows up as art galleries and shops, murals, statues, and sculptures.
+The South Coast has been an ideal place for many artists, creatives, and “makers” to retreat, reflect, and create.
 It is also home to a wide range of public art, which is defined as any form of art that’s free and accessible 24/7 to everyone.
-Now with the help of a Public Art Trail map and inventory, everyone has the opportunity to access and appreciate the coast’s arts and culture.
-Here’s a map with the entire art trail represented.
+With the help of a Public Art Trail map and inventory, everyone can access and appreciate the South Coast’s arts and culture (see map bottom of page).

 Art Trail Map

 Explore the icons above to read a description and see a photo of over 800 exhibits on the Trail.
 Expand the map to get more tools in one screen.

 Questions about the Art Trail?
 Send us a message.